Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

-Participants also reported that the amount of choices returned when tones and keywords were expanded into icons could at times be overwhelming and conducive to choice paralysis, as well as repetitive and overspecific.
-To quote P9, \textit{“Keywords kind of give me generic images.
-I like how these [icons] start to get a little bit more specific, more rich conceptually.
-Some of these were a little bit too predictable, like a broken heart or a wilted flower, I feel like you see these images a lot.
-So I thought 'a person looking at the stars’ is not predictable, so that’s why I picked it.}
+Participants unanimously reported that keywords were helpful for anchoring their exploration.
+However, participants noted that sometimes tones could be less helpful, because the stage could take them in divergent directions from the ones they had just arrived at with keywords.
+For example, for P4, after having generated concrete images such as "trees", "a picture of a campground", and "a megaphone", they noted they were being pulled out of that line of focus to generate "serenity", "wonder", and other tone-related icons.

-In terms of the STYLE EXPLORER, participants enjoyed trying diverse styles even if they had no exposure to them, testing out: conte crayon drawing, decollage, double exposure photography, etc. However all participants tended to concentrate their exploration on subjects rather than styles.
+Participants also reported that the amount of choices returned when tones and keywords were expanded into icons could at times be overwhelming, repetitive, or overspecific.
+To quote P9, \textit{“Keywords give me generic images.
+I like how these [icons] start to get more specific, more rich conceptually.
+Some of these were a little bit too predictable, like a broken heart or a wilted flower, I feel like you see these images a lot.}

-Another theme we note is that Opal encouraged reaction over intention.
+Another theme of note is that Opal encouraged reaction over intention for some participants.
 P1 commented, \textit{“I’m reacting more to what it’s generating than me proactively putting in things.
 It’s nice for generating ideas, it’s good for cherry picking.
 Here [Opal] spits out so many, I can just do this forever until I get that one ideal one.
-The other one took a lot more effort in terms of generating an image.”} Similarly, P6 acknowledged that they were more interested in the outcome than the prompts driving the process. \textit{“I wish it just did everything for me.
+The other one [baseline] took a lot more effort in terms of generating an image.”} Similarly, P6 acknowledged that they were more interested in the outcome than the prompts driving the process. \textit{“I wish it just did everything for me.
 I really don’t care if I chose the right keyword, but I wanted the right outcome.”} In contrast, P10 highlighted that the baseline allowed them to \textit{ "have control of what I am searching.
 I can come up with keywords on my own, which gives me more time to think about what I want to see more intentionally."}